Democracy Jones cover art

 About this listen

-They are all swept up in the tumult on 7/13/2040 when a five star general uses AI technology for his own benefit when he plans and executes a military coup.
 But it’s not too late.
-Well before the coup takes place, Haisley Jones had been chosen to offset General Schenk.
-Now she must learn to harness its power in order to save democracy.
+Well before the coup takes place, Haisley Jones was secretly chosen to offset General Schenk when Rhetoric‘s creator installed the AI-software in her neural chip.
+Now she must learn to harness its power in order to save the child that grows in her belly, and save democracy itself.

 This was good silly fun.
 The satire is so strong it borders on ridiculous.
 Be aware the narration style is really dramatic; it took me a while to get used to.